dpankratz/TVMFuzz/README.md

 Due to TVM periodically having breaking changes I have included a Ubuntu VM image that contains compatible versions of TVMFuzz,TVM, and LLVM.

+To use this option:
+1. install virtualbox
+2. import VM
+3. `cd tvmfuzz/src/`
+4. `python3 tvmfuzz.py`

 ## Organization

 - **bugs** contains bugs that were discovered by the TVMFuzz and fixed in TVM